-The uterus has 2 sections: the cervix, which is the narrow, lower section; and the corpus, which is the broad, middle section.
+The uterus has 2 sections: the cervix, which is the narrow, lower section, and the corpus, which is the broad, middle section.
 The fundus is the dome-shaped top section of the corpus.
 The uterine wall has 2 layers of tissue.
-The inner layer is called the endometrium, and the outer layer is muscle tissue called the myometrium.
+The inner layer is called the endometrium.
+The outer layer is muscle tissue called the myometrium.
 See the next section in this guide for illustrations of gynecologic anatomy.

-Gestational trophoblastic disease (GTD) is the general name for a group of rare tumors that occur during pregnancy in the fetal chorion, which is the outer part of the sac that surrounds the fetus as it grows.
-GTD can occur in any kind of pregnancy.
+GTD is the general name for a group of rare tumors that can occur during pregnancy in the fetal chorion, which is the outer part of the sac that surrounds the fetus as it grows.
+GTD can occur during any pregnancy.
 GTD is almost always curable, especially if found early.